 Custodial Credit Risk - Deposits: This is the risk that in the event of the failure of a depository financial institution, the Academy will not be able to recover deposits or collateral securities that are in possession of an outside party.
 Minnesota Statutes 118A requires all deposits be protected by federal deposit insurance, corporate security bonds, or collateral.
 The Academy does not have formal policies for custodial credit risk.
-As of June 30, 2019, the Academy's bank balance of \$159,115 was not exposed to custodial credit risk because it was covered by Federal Deposit Insurance Corporation (FDIC) insurance limits.
+As of June 30, 2021, the Academy's bank balance of \$748,872 was exposed to custodial credit risk because it was not covered by collateral or FDIC insurance.

-Deposits are presented in the Statement of Net Position at June 30, 2020 as follows:
+Deposits are presented in the Statement of Net Position at June 30, 2021 as follows: